urbanjost/M_sets/README.md

 ## Description

+Set-operations compare the elements in two sets to find commonalities differences, and membership.

-A small set of Fortran functions reminiscent of Matlab set-theory functions intended to be built with and used by fpm(1) projects.
-They create unions of sets, list intersection sets, and identify set membership.
+M_set(3f) is a Fortran module comprising a small group of set-functions reminiscent of Matlab set-theory procedures.

+M_set(3f) is intended to be built with and used by fpm(1) projects.
-Set operations compare the elements in two sets to find commonalities or differences.

 Currently the allowed sets are arrays of integer numbers or arrays of character variables.

 <!--